 The appendix is a small, blind-ended tube that extends from a pouch called the cecum at the start of our large intestine.
 The lumen or cavity of the appendix is continuous with the lumen of the cecum.
-It’s long been assumed that the appendix is a vestigial structure - one that had a function in our distant ancestors but no longer has a function in our bodies.
+It’s long been assumed that the appendix is a vestigial structure—one that had a function in our distant ancestors but no longer has a function in our bodies.
 Some researchers think that the appendix does have some useful functions, however.

 The Human Digestive System

-The full name of the appendix is the "vermiform appendix".
+The full name of the appendix is "vermiform appendix".
 Vermiform means worm-like, which is a good description for this organ.
 Its length varies considerably, but on average an adult appendix is 11 cm (4.3 inches) long and about 6 to 8 mm (0.24 to 0.32 inches) in diameter.

-The cecum serves no special function in humans.
+As far as we know, the cecum serves no special function in humans.
 In herbivorous animals, bacteria in the enlarged cecum break down the cellulose present in the cell walls of plants.

 Not all mammals have an appendix, but some do.
 This adds to the mystery of its evolution and possible function.
-Mammals with an appendix include humans, great apes, wombats, opossums and rabbits.
+Mammals with an appendix include humans, great apes, wombats, opossums, and rabbits.

-Possible Functions of the Appendix in the Endocrine and Immune Systems
+Some Possible Functions of the Appendix

 The human appendix may have one or more functions.
 Some leading theories are listed below.